Quality Service Pledge

 SCRRA Operations Personnel have the authority to "hold" based on SCRRA Operations Procedures.

-If a passenger misses the scheduled Metrolink train due to an operational issue, Metrolink will make every attempt to secure alternative transportation for the rider to his/her destination station.
-If Metrolink cannot secure alternative transportation within 60 minutes of the missed Metrolink train’s scheduled departure time, passengers can be reimbursed for their costs for alternative transportation, not to exceed $50.00 per passenger.
+If a Metrolink train experiences an unplanned disruption that delays our passengers, Metrolink will make every attempt to restore train service or provide alternative transportation to get riders to their destination stations.
+If Metrolink cannot provide alternative transportation within 60 minutes of the Metrolink train’s scheduled departure time, passengers can be reimbursed for their costs for alternative transportation, not to exceed $50.00 per passenger.
 Reimbursement is based on the passengers’ submission of their original dated receipt from the transit provider (taxi, third party ride share company such as Uber or Lyft, etc.).
-Exclusions Apply.
+This also applies to trains that are inoperable due to incidents or mechanical issues.

 Causes and length of disruptions vary.
 When a disruption occurs, Metrolink immediately assesses the situation and takes steps towards recovering service as close to the published timetable as possible.
 There are various steps required to clear a scene, including assessment by first responders, including Metrolink personnel, law enforcement, and/or fire, securing alternate transportation, coroner response (if applicable), cleanup crew response (if applicable), and/or coordination with freight dispatching (if applicable).
-If rescue service is needed, staff will make every attempt to secure alternate transportation arriving within an hour or less of the train’s scheduled departure time.
-Alternative transportation solutions such as replacement train service (Metrolink or Amtrak), bus bridge service (private motorcoach and/or public transit operators), and taxi, Uber, or Lyft are all considered.
+If rescue service is needed, staff will make every attempt to secure alternate transportation arriving within an hour or less of the time the train stopped.
+Alternative transportation solutions such as replacement train service (Metrolink or Amtrak), bus bridge service (private motor coach and/or public transit operators), and taxi, Uber, or Lyft are all considered.

 Applies to monthly pass holders only.